Iseult Catherine O'Brien

 Make sure everyone knows that slipping and falling are part of what happens, and just to take care as much as possible.

 Sometimes, in the busyness of life, we miss the obvious on our doorsteps.

-In Winter, it's best to take it slowly, and trips with new
+In Autumn and Winter, it's best to take things slowly and take in

-health benefits of trees are extraordinary, particulary in city living.
+The health benefits of trees are extraordinary, particulary

 DISCOVER, DESCRIBE, DRAW

 This is an opportunity to stop and notice: to recognise any shrunken flowerheads, berries or leaves that may remain, and to try to guess what a shrivelled specimen